csc-training/elements-of-hpc/parallel-computing-technical/interconnect.md

 latency of about 0,5 microseconds (0,5 x 10-6 or 0,5 millionths of a
 second) and the maximum bandwidth between two nodes is 200 Gb/s.
-The corresponding numbers for very high-speed internet connection (with fiber optic) at home could be are latency of 5 milliseconds (10 000 times more) and bandwith of 1 Gb/s (200 times less).
+The corresponding numbers for very high-speed internet connection (with fiber optic) at home could be latency of 5 milliseconds (10 000 times more) and bandwith of 1 Gb/s (200 times less).

 To put the latency in supercomputer interconnect more in perspective,